Right, soundbites 9, 10, 11, and 12 are next on the agenda if we get to them.

 I want to go back now eagerly to Rachel in Indianapolis.

-She's 18 and and welcome back.
+She's 18, and welcome back.

 You might have heard him.

-He was uh asking what we can do to make people who refuse to hear us uh and and and see the truth about us, what can we do to open them up?
+He was asking what we can do to make people who refuse to hear us and see the truth about us.

 They're so cocooned and closeted in their bigotry and prejudice that there's no reaching them.

-But you I I said there are occasionally you're gonna get some that that you'll you'll win simply because they come across it in a in a way when you're not actively pursuing them and they'll be in the right frame of mind and all of a sudden see the light, and that sounds like you, but your foundation came from your parents.
+But you, I said there occasionally, you're going to get some that you'll win simply because they come across it in a way when you're not actively pursuing them and they'll be in the right frame of mind and all of a sudden see the light.

 Right.

-I think that's great, and I'm really glad you called to share it with us.
+And I'm really glad you called to share it with us.

 Thank you.

-Well, thanks for letting me tell you, because it was important to me.
+Well, thanks for letting me tell you because it was important to me.

 Can I ask why?

-Because one of the things we're studying, and one of the things I've learned to understand is that when people make a positive difference in your life, it's really important to encourage them, and it's really important to let them know that they've made a difference.
+Because one of the things we're studying and one of the things I've learned to understand is that when people make a positive difference in your life, it's really important to encourage them and it's really important to let them know that they've made a difference.

-So I just I really wanted to get the chance to tell you that.
+So I just, I really wanted to get the chance to tell you that.

 Well, I cannot thank you.

-That is that that is really uh mature and touching.
+That is really mature and touching.

 What was it about me and Fox News that your parents kept droning on about that irritated you?